John-pels/monorepo-template/README.md

 # Monorepo Template

-A comprehensive, production-ready monorepo template designed to accelerate development teams by providing a solid foundation for managing multiple interconnected projects within a single repository.
+This monorepo template provides a robust foundation for building scalable, multi-package JavaScript and TypeScript projects.
+It leverages Yarn Workspaces and Turborepo to streamline dependency management, build processes, and development workflows.
+Designed for front-end and back-end applications, this template supports React for UI development, Node.js for server-side logic, and shared utility packages for code reuse across projects

 ## 🚀 Features